How ConsumerAffairs uses cookies

 The Carrier warranty provides coverage for the original purchaser and subsequent owners, which can be useful if the next home you purchase has a Carrier HVAC system.
 In addition, you can have in-warranty repairs serviced by your preferred Carrier dealer, who may be able to schedule repairs promptly.

-A downside to the Carrier warranty is that the coverage period drops from ten to five years if you don’t register the product within 90 days of the original installation.
+A downside to the Carrier warranty is that for most customers the coverage period drops from ten to five years if you don’t register the product within 90 days of the original installation.
 Other HVAC manufacturers may not require product registration to get full warranty benefits.
-In addition, labor costs are not covered, even for in-warranty repairs and replacements.
+In addition, labor costs may not be covered, even for in-warranty repairs and replacements.

 Pros